imaustink/gpt-repl/README.md

 ## REPL Features

-This tool is built on top of Node's builtin `repl` module.
+This tool is built on top of Node's built-in `repl` module.

 For more information about it's features, see the [official documentation](https://nodejs.org/api/repl.html).